zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-a-prebuilt-image.md

+---
-# Skip building an image on every pipeline run
+description: "Skip building an image for your ZenML pipeline altogether."
+---

+# Use a prebuilt image for pipeline execution

 When running a pipeline on a remote Stack, ZenML builds a Docker image with a base ZenML image and adds all of your project dependencies and your pipeline code to it.
 This process might take significant time depending on how big your dependencies are, how powerful your local system is and how fast your internet connection is (to pull base layers and push the final image to your container registry).